mahrtayyab/tweety/docs/basic/twDataTypes.rst

             Value of the choice

-        .. py:attribute:: type
+        .. py:attribute:: key
             :type: str

-            Type of the choice `value`
+            Key of the choice

         .. py:attribute:: counts
             :type: str